Getting Started - Faculty and Appointed Personnel

-- You must submit the required I-9 documents in person to the Business Office prior to your official hire date for final verification of employment eligibility.
-All documents must be originals and unexpired.
-Photocopies are not acceptable.
+- You must submit the required I-9 documents to the Business Office prior to your official hire date for final verification of employment eligibility.
+All documents copied must be originals and unexpired.

 - You can then complete the other required forms in any order you would like.
 The forms should include: Background Consent form, Background Disclosure form, Loyalty Oath Form (optional for non-citizens), Ethnicity form, Updated Emergency Contacts form, and the Veteran Status form (optional).

-- If you have any questions regarding the hiring process or the forms in the New Employee Work Center please contact Cyndy Barcelo (email@example.com, 520-626-7989).
-In the event that any additional information is required our Business Office will contact you.
+- If you have any questions regarding the hiring process or the forms in the New Employee Work Center please contact email@example.com In the event that any additional information is required our Business Office will contact you.

 - Upon completion of the hiring process please contact Alejandra Gaona (firstname.lastname@example.org, 520-621-2868) to confirm your arrival date at the University and to address parking permit needs.

 - Prepare your travel/relocation plans.
-You will need to appear personally on campus for payroll identification at least two weeks prior to the first day of classes for the semester.
-Final arrival dates will be confirmed via email from Tina Deemer and will include mandatory department meetings and workshops.
+Final arrival dates will be confirmed via email from Ali Gaona and will include mandatory department meetings and workshops.
 You may also be interested in other meetings and workshops prior to this date.
 Consult the department calendar of start-of-semester meetings and workshops to guide your planning.
-Additional meetings or changed meeting times might require your availability on campus at any time between August 19, 2019 and the start of classes on August 26, 2019.
+Additional meetings or changed meeting times might require your availability on campus at any time between August 15, 2022 and the start of classes on August 22, 2022.

-- By July 12 (or, for late hires, within 2 weeks of when we receive your signed offer letter), you should receive an e-mail from our department, sent to the e-mail address you provided, with information on your new math department e-mail address and network account, and instructions on how to access that e-mail or forward it elsewhere.
-Once you have received this notification, all subsequent math department communications will be sent to your new math department e-mail address.
+- By August 1 (or, for late hires, within 2 weeks of when we receive your signed offer letter), you should receive an email from our department, sent to the email address you provided, with information on your new math department email address and network account, and instructions on how to access that email or forward it elsewhere.
+Once you have received this notification, all subsequent math department communications will be sent to your new math department email address.
 Please Note: We cannot create a Math Department email address without a UA NetID.
 If this is delayed in the UA system due to paperwork or other issues, your Math Department email set-up will also be delayed.

-- If you currently have a grant that you will be bringing to the department, please contact David Gonzalez (email@example.com, 520-621-2562).
+- If you currently have a grant that you will be bringing to the department, please contact email@example.com

 - If you are going to be teaching, and you have not already received a teaching assignment, please contact Tina M Deemer (firstname.lastname@example.org, 520-621-4765).